vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 encounters.
 Otherwise, we would not have such things as blindness, etc.

-**(Jayanta)** We answer: when we form a truthful judgment about some object in the wake of some additional supporting process such as language comprehension, this is called mental perception.
-Examples include judgments like, "ketakī flowers are fragrant," and, "sugar is sweet."
-Such judgments, which emerge out of cognitive processes obeying observable regularities—analogously to sense perception—are what we call "intuitions".
+**(Jayanta)** We answer: when we form a truthful judgment about some object in the absence of additional supporting factors such as language, this is called mental perception.
+Examples include judgments of the form "ketakī flowers are fragrant," and, "sugar is sweet."
+Insofar as such judgements obey the same conditions as perception, there is no basis for complaining that intuition is a form of cognition without determinate conditions.

 ### Intuition is not the same as "sage knowing"